-In perhaps one of the more bizarre gigs of their career, Micky and Davy are seen below in photos and video footage from circa 1975.
+In perhaps one of the more bizarre gigs of their career, Micky and Davy are seen below in photos and video footage from circa 1975, right before the start of Dolenz, Jones, Boyce & Hart.
 Keith Allison, a friend of Michael's from Texas who performed as a studio musician on several Monkees songs and was later a part of the Dolenz, Jones, Boyce & Hart touring band, accompanies the duo.
 Thanks to Andrew Sandoval for confirming details about this event.

 Micky and his ex-wife, Trina, are photographed on September 5, 1986 as they arrive at the MTV Video Music Awards.
 The Monkees performed "Daydream Believer" and "I'm a Believer" live on the broadcast that evening.

 This is the picture sleeve for a 1968 Japanese promotional 7" flexi disc, featuring an interview with Davy Jones.
 Topics include the movie Head, the Monkees' television show, upcoming Monkees projects, Mike Nesmith, and the band's busy schedule.

 Here's a wide-ranging conversation with Micky conducted by Kevin Pollak, who hosts a weekly internet chat show.
 The interview was originally aired right before the 2012 Monkees tour.
 Micky talks about a lot of topics, including his relationship with Harry Nilsson, The Beatles, "Randy Scouse Git," The Point; working with Davy in the 1970s, Head, Michael's return to The Monkees in 2012, Justus, architecture, Frank Zappa, his latest solo album, and much, much more.